Airbus A320 family: Cabin

-New Engine Option
+Second generation (NEO: New Engine Option)

-The A320neo (neo for new engine option) is a development launched on 1 December 2010, making its first flight on 25 September 2014 and introduced by Lufthansa on 25 January 2016.
+The A320neo (neo for new engine option) is an incremental development launched on 1 December 2010, making its first flight on 25 September 2014 and introduced by Lufthansa on 25 January 2016.
 Re-engined with CFM International LEAP-1A or Pratt & Whitney PW1000G engines and with large sharklets, it was designed to be 15% more fuel efficient.
 Its three variants are based on the previous A319, A320 and A321.
 Airbus received 6,031 orders by March 2018 and delivered 318 by May 2018.
 The original family was renamed A320ceo, for current engine option.
+As of July 2024, IndiGo has 173 Airbus A320neos under service, making it the largest operator of this type of aircraft.

 Replacement airliner

-In 2006, Airbus was studying a future replacement for the A320 series, tentatively dubbed NSR, for "New Short-Range aircraft".
-The follow-on aircraft to replace the A320 was named A30X.
-Airbus North America President Barry Eccleston stated that the earliest the aircraft could have been available was 2017.
+In 2006, Airbus was studying a future replacement for the A320 series, tentatively dubbed as NSR or "New Short-Range aircraft".
+The follow-on aircraft to replace the A320 was to be named A30X.
+In 2007, Airbus North America President Barry Eccleston stated that the earliest the aircraft could have been available was 2017.
 In January 2010, John Leahy, Airbus's chief operating officer-customers, stated that an all-new single-aisle aircraft was unlikely to be constructed before 2024 or 2025.

 Design

-The Airbus A320 family are narrow-body (single-aisle) aircraft with a retractable tricycle landing gear and powered by two wing pylon-mounted turbofan engines.
+The Airbus A320 family are narrow-body aircraft with a retractable tricycle landing gear and powered by two wing pylon-mounted turbofan engines.
 After the oil price rises of the 1970s, Airbus needed to minimise the trip fuel costs of the A320.
-To that end, it adopted composite primary structures, centre-of-gravity control using fuel, a glass cockpit (EFIS) and a two-crew flight deck.
+To that end, it adopted composite primary structures for the empennage with a conventional tail configuration, centre-of-gravity control using fuel, a glass cockpit with side-stick controllers and a two-crew flight deck.

 Airbus claimed the 737-300 burns 35% more fuel and has a 16% higher operating cost per seat than the V2500-powered A320.
 A 150-seat A320 burns 11,608 kg of jet fuel over 2,151 nmi (between Los Angeles and New York City), or 2.43 L/100 km per seat with a 0.8 kg/L fuel.
 Its wing is long and thin, offering better aerodynamic efficiency because of the higher aspect ratio than the competing 737 and MD-80.

 Airframe

-The Airbus A320 family are low-wing cantilever monoplanes with a conventional empennage with a single vertical stabilizer and rudder.
+The Airbus A320 family are low-wing cantilever monoplanes with a conventional empennage with a single vertical stabiliser and rudder.
 Its wing sweep is 25 degrees.
 Compared to other airliners of the same class, the A320 features a wider single-aisle cabin of 3.95 m outside diameter, compared to the 148 in of the Boeing 737 or 757, and larger overhead bins.
 Its cargo hold can accommodate unit load device containers.

 The A320 airframe includes composite materials and aluminium alloys to save weight and reduce the total number of parts to decrease the maintenance costs.
 Its tail assembly is made almost entirely of such composites by CASA, which also builds the elevators, main landing gear doors, and rear fuselage parts.